1. Investigating structural variants¶

 - In the middle section of the page, an additional choice step appears; click Goto Graduate Training Course home

-- For a quick impression of the data select the Cohort Overview R2 presents the tumor series with it’s annotation.
-Explore the distribution of the parameters.
+- For a quick impression of the data select the Cohort Overview.
+R2 presents the tumor series with its annotation.
+Hover your mouse over the different slices of the inss annotation pie chart.
+Explore with which percentage of samples each staging is present in the current dataset.

 Until recently only several genomic aberrations were known: